hsuonsivu/hsupublic/3d-models/README.md

 To make a holder for Tesla Model S, change teslamodels to 1, otherwise desktop version is made.
 Difference is different base and lower angle for a Tesla and raise to allow holder to stay in place between trim in the centre console.
-Tesla Model S needs narrow legs
+Tesla Model S needs narrow legs.
+For tesla model S you need 4 3.5mm 19mm(wood) screws to attach the lower parts of the legs.

 ![Image of charger base for Lidl dual wireless phone charger](lidllaturiteline.jpg)
 ![Second image of charger base for Lidl dual wireless phone charger](lidllaturiteline2.jpg)